Climate Science, Hydrology, and Human-Geosphere Interactions

 Medical Geology: Asbestos, Arsenic, Dust

-David K. Kreamer: Professor
+David K. Kreamer: Emeritus Professor

 Hydrogeology, Hydrology, Contaminant Transport by Groundwater

-Elisabeth (Libby) M. Hausrath: Associate Professor
+Elisabeth (Libby) M. Hausrath: Professor

 Geochemistry, Water-rock Interactions, Hydrogeochemistry, Geomicrobiology, Chemical Weathering, Soil-forming Processes